Saṁyutta Nikāya 35.64

 “Santi kho, migajāla, cakkhuviññeyyā rūpā iṭṭhā kantā manāpā piyarūpā kāmūpasaṁhitā rajanīyā.

-“Migajāla, there are sights known by the eye that are likable, desirable, agreeable, pleasant, sensual, and arousing.
+“Migajāla, there are sights known by the eye, which are likable, desirable, agreeable, pleasant, sensual, and arousing.

 Tañce bhikkhu abhinandati abhivadati ajjhosāya tiṭṭhati.